Actindo-AG/Documentation/Payments/Overview/02_Features.md

 With the *Payments* module of Actindo, pre-authorized payments are captured automatically at the moment orders are delivered.
 If products are announced, but not yet launched, customers can reserve a product and pay later when the shipment has started.
 In case of returns or credit notes, refund requests are automatically sent out to the original means of payment.
 By using the 4-eyes principle, you can optionally double-check the refunds, for example, with specific user permissions depending on the invoice amount.
 The single steps of the payments process are usually integrated in an order workflow which automatically controls that no products are shipped without a payment commitment from the customer.
-The *Payment* module supports a synchronous processing of the communication as well as an asynchronous

-## Connection to payment service providers
+## Connecting with payment service providers
-Using our simple EBICS integration, you can flexibly connect various payment service providers such as Adyen&trade;, Paypal&trade;, credit cards, or bank transactions to the *Actindo Core1 Platform*.
+Youu can flexibly connect various payment service providers such as Adyen&trade;, Paypal&trade; to the *Actindo Core1 Platform*.
+Depending on the payment service provider you decide for, credit cards, bank transactions, and other standard payment methods are supported implicitly.

-## Generation of payments for POS, telephone sales and sales representatives
+## Generating payments for POS, telephone sales and sales representatives
 Depending on the type of integration, you can also generate payments from POS (Point of sale) terminals.
-Furthermore, you can process payments from telephone sales and field sales representatives just as easily.
+Furthermore, you can process payments from telephone sales and field sales representatives just as easily.<!---Stefan, dieses ist aus der Website, Oliver sagte, dass Payment POS gar nicht unterstützt (es geht direkt in die Zahlungsabwicklung), sollen wir den Abschnitt herausnehmen?--->

-## Import of bank statements and automatic posting
+## Importing bank statements and automatic posting
-Bank statements and reports from payment service providers can be automatically processed and posted to the *Payment Processing* tool and therefore to the Actindo *Accounting* module or a third-party Accounting.
+Bank statements and reports from payment service providers can be automatically processed and posted to the *Payment Processing* module and therefore by passing the *Payment Processing* module to the Actindo *Accounting* module or a third-party Accounting.
 In case of prepayments, you can hold the shipment of orders until the invoice amount is received.
 It is then and automatically released for shipment after payment has been made.

 ## Payment processing and accounting linked